MaksimKrug/Diploma/README.md

 ### [Xception](https://arxiv.org/pdf/1610.02357.pdf)
 <img src="viz/Xception.png">

-<b> Separable convolution </b>
+<b> Fig. Separable convolution </b>

 <b> From abstract: </b> Xception is an interpretation of Inception modules in convolutional neural networks as being an intermediate step in-between regular convolution and the depthwise separable convolution operation (a depthwise convolution followed by a pointwise convolution).
 In this light, a depthwise separable convolution can be understood as an Inception module with a maximally large number of towers. <br>
-This observation leads authors to propose a novel deep convolutional neural network architecture inspired by Inception, where Inception modules have been replaced with depthwise separable convolutions. <br>
+This observation leads authors to propose a novel deep convolutional neural network architecture inspired by Inception, where Inception modules have been replaced with depthwise separable convolutions.

-The Xception architecture is based on the assumption that information about spatial and channel dimensions can be calculated sequentially without loss of network performance, and decompose the usual convolution into pointwise convolution (determining only inter-channel correlation) and spatial convolution (determining only spatial correlation within a separate context). <br>
+The Xception architecture is based on the assumption that information about spatial and channel dimensions can be calculated sequentially without loss of network performance, and decompose the usual convolution into pointwise convolution (determining only inter-channel correlation) and spatial convolution (determining only spatial correlation within a separate context).

 Separable convolution block include two operations:
 1. Pointwise convolution - a convolution operation with 1x1 kernel.